WTO in overtime push for trade accords, India defiant | Business

 WTO in overtime push for trade accords, India defiant

-That view was supported by comments Indian Commerce Minister Shri Piyush Goyal made in closed sessions and which New Delhi chose to publish.
+That view was supported by comments Goyal made in closed sessions and which New Delhi chose to publish.
 India and South Africa and other developing countries have sought a waiver of intellectual property rights for vaccines, treatments and diagnostics for over a year, but faced opposition from several developed nations with major pharmaceutical producers.

-The World Trade Organization extended its negotiations by a day on Wednesday amid growing doubts it could find consensus on any change to global trade rules and India adamant it would not yield on food, fisheries and vaccines.
+The World Trade Organization on Wednesday extended negotiations on food, fisheries and vaccines by an additional day amid growing doubts it could find consensus on any change to global trade rules, crippled by India's refusal to compromise.
 During the WTO's ministerial conference this week, its first major meeting in over four years, the 164-member body is seeking to agree a response to the COVID-19 pandemic, a reduction of fishing subsidies, pledges on food security and the launch of internal reform.

 The WTO said negotiations had made significant progress and that it was not far from agreements on many topics.
 A spokesperson described it as "hopeful" of successful outcomes by Thursday.
 Pakistan Commerce Minister Syed Naveed Qamar was less upbeat.